What is VoLTE and Why the F*! You Should Care About It (We Said Fox)

 In short, VoLTE is a newer, better way to make calls.

-Most wireless carriers support VoLTE now or are moving toward exclusively using VoLTE, abandoning the old networks (Curious what those are?
+Most wireless carriers support VoLTE now or are moving toward using it exclusively, abandoning the old networks (Curious what those are?
 More on them here).
 In fact, at Mint, your phone must be VoLTE-friendly if you want to bring your own phone.
-If you’ve purchased a new device over the last few years, you probably already have a phone that uses VoLTE or is capable of using VoLTE, but you still might not know a thing about this radical new technology.
+If you’ve purchased a new device over the last few years, you probably already have a phone that uses it or is capable of using it, but you still might not know a thing about this radical new technology.
 Below, we’ll dive deep into every aspect of VoLTE.

 What are the benefits of VoLTE?

 VoLTE offers superior audio quality and quicker connections.
 But that’s not all.
-Here are all of the benefits of VoLTE:
+Here’s a list of its other benefits:

 - It improves coverage and connection.
 VoLTE connects calls up to twice as fast as current networks.
 The frequencies it uses also have far greater reach, so you’ll have even better indoor coverage.
 A huge boon for those of us who don’t leave the house.